-Below we’ll share a chart for a granny square with explanations of the symbols!
-As a bonus, you can also find a free printable diagram you can use for on the go crocheting!
+Below we’ll share a crochet diagram for beginners for a granny square with explanations of the crochet symbols!
+As a bonus, you can also find a free printable diagram you can use for on the go crocheting of granny squares.

-This chart is a perfect companion to our basic granny square pattern and can be used along with it for extra help with crocheting.
+This crochet chart is a perfect companion to our basic granny square pattern and can be used along with it for extra help with crocheting.
 Once you make these granny squares, you can join them together to make a blanket, bag, pillow or more!

 Stitches & Symbols in a Granny Square Chart

-You will see some common crochet stitches used in a classic granny square such as the double crochet stitch, the chain stitch and slip stitch.
+You will see some common crochet stitches used in a basic granny square, such as the double crochet stitch, the chain stitch, and the slip stitch.
 Below, take a look at the stitches in more detail to learn how to read a stitch chart in crochet.

 - Yarn over (yo) the crochet hook, insert the crochet hook into the designated stitch.